 7. What differs South Georgia Island from Antarctica?

 Everyone in the world has heard of Antarctica, but not many have heard of its surrounding islands.
 South Georgia Island, located in the southern Atlantic ocean has its fair share of stunning glaciers and rugged peaks too, but it’s also home to astounding amounts of wildlife.
 Nicknamed the ‘Galapagos of the South’ for good reason, the island hosts the world’s largest colony of King penguins (second in size to the Emperor penguin), thousands of seals and over 30 million (yes, million) breeding birds.
 Free from human colonisation, South Georgia is regularly labelled the best place for animal watching in the world and is also the final resting place of explorer Ernest Shackleton after his last, perilous expedition came to an end on her shores.

 8. Is visiting Antarctica bad for the environment?

 As the Antarctic tourism industry grows, so does the emphasis on environmental conservation.
 The International Associate of Antarctic Tour Operators (IAATO) was established in 1991 to regulate tourism and monitor the impact on the environment.
-Most leading Antarctic cruise lines are members and are consequently bound by stringent guidelines, such as passenger limits and waste management, that minimise negative impacts to the continent.
+Most leading Antarctic cruise lines are members and are consequently bound by stringent guidelines, such as passenger limits and waste management, that minimise negative impacts on the continent.